Sections of this chapter

 To generalize is to increase all the components of intelligence in approximately equal amounts over relatively short periods of time.
 To specialize is to expand only a few components of intelligence and not expand or contract the other components of intelligence.
 A specialist is distinguished from a generalist not by what he knows but by what he does not know.
 The generalist will be much more intelligent about many more parts of the environment than the specialist, although the specialist will have more information but possibly less intelligence than the generalist about a few aspects of the total environment.
 To see how this could happen consider the following:

 Assume all the information that exists is divided into three primary dimensions - the physical, the biological, and the psychosocial.
 The abstract, three-dimensional space of this information we might call No÷-space or "Mind space."
-Then a specialist and a generalist would appear as in the figure on page 124.
+Then a specialist and a generalist would appear as in the figure below.